 From 1986 to 2006 we conducted school tours on a daily basis during the fall months.
 As each succeeding generation becomes further removed from direct contact with agricultural production, the need for children to learn about modern agriculture and the vital role it plays in their lives, becomes exceedingly important.
 We decided, therefore, in 2017 to gradually reintroduce tours to our farm.
 Our tours offer students and their parents the opportunity to experience a large commercial family farm up close, to learn about crop production, and to understand how farmers care for their land.

-During September and October of 2017 we thoroughly enjoyed visitors from schools in three surrounding counties.
-In the upstairs great room of our 1857 Homestead Barn, we provided a brief history of the humble beginnings of Howell Farms in 1972 up through the transformation of our farm into a large, commercial 21st century family business spanning two generations.
-We explain the importance of agriculture to the global economy as well as to each student as an individual.
-In the lower level of the barn we provided our visitors a hands on connection with three of the crops that we produce, the life cycles of these crops and their daily uses in both food and non-food products.
-Students also viewed a slide show of year round activities on the farm.
+In the upstairs great room of our 1857 Homestead Barn visitors to our farm will hear a brief history of the humble beginnings of Howell Farms and its transformation into a 21st century family farming operation now spanning two generations.
+We explain the importance of agriculture to the global economy and to each student as an individual.
+In the rock-walled, lower level of the barn, visitors will view a short video of daily activity on the farm and see an on-going slide presentation of crop life cycles.
+In this setting we also introduce a direct connection with the crops that we produce along with their daily food and non-food uses.

 Our guests then are treated to an escorted and narrated wagon ride through the headquarters of our modern farming operations across the road and a trip down the lane to our hillside pumpkin patch.
 Students will learn about the growth process of the pumpkins including pollination – and may even learn to do the “bee dance”!
 Each visitor then will select their own full-sized Jack-O-Lantern pumpkin to take home.